MatthewRalston/template_py/template_py/README.md

 <!--
 Thanks of course to my fans (and haters).
 Yeah i see you.... but i dont.
-Thanks to my former mentors Andrew S, Charles T, Brian C, Mark R, Isaac N, Carlos R, and my newer bosses Punita J and Kyle L.
+Thanks to my former mentors BC, MR, IN, CR, and my newer bosses PJ and KL.
 Thanks to the Pap lab for the first dataset that I continue to use.
 Thank you to Ryan for the food and stuff.
 I actually made this project specifically so you and I could converse...
 Thanks to Blahah for tolerating someone snooping and imitating his Ruby style.